 When the Children are Not Yours.

-If the children happen to be the children of both spouse’s, then the spouse receives the first $30,000.00 and the remainder is divided one-half to the spouse and one-half divided equally between the children.
-But, if the child is from a previous relationship then the estate is divided one-half to the surviving spouse and one-half divided equally between the children.
+If the children happen to be the children of both spouse’s, then the spouse receives the first $30,000.00.
+The remainder is divided one-half to the spouse, and one-half divided equally between the children.
+But, if the child is from a previous relationship, then the estate is divided equally.
+One-half to the surviving spouse and one-half divided equally between the children.

-If you have children, but want all of your assets to pass to your surviving spouse, you can easily do this by making a will.
-Your estate planning attorney can help draft this will, plus give you ideas about how to protect the inheritance from potential creditors or even how to have the remaining assets pass tax free to the children at the surviving partner’s death.
+If you have children but want all of your assets to pass to your surviving spouse, you can quickly do this by making a will.
+Your estate planning attorney can help draft this will.
+Plus, the estate planning lawyer can give you ideas about how to protect the inheritance from potential creditors or even how to have the remaining assets pass tax-free to the children at the surviving partner’s death.